-But when a splash in the Sun – across seven pages – declares climate change as a reality and that something must be done, urgently, to tackle it, it’s little wonder a collective “F*****g hell” rings out from the offices of the Green MSPs in the Scottish Parliament.
+But when a splash in the Sun – across seven pages – declares climate change as a reality and that something must be done, urgently, to tackle it, it’s little wonder a collective gasp rings out from the offices of the Green MSPs in the Scottish Parliament.

 Former US vice-president, Al Gore’s documentary about climate change, An Inconvenient Truth, has certainly won over a huge number of people, and is accelerating the inevitable increase in media coverage of climate change as it takes grip.

-And so it follows that some political parties, perhaps most obviously the Tories and the Libdems, have become desperate to appear at least a little bit green.
+And so it follows that some political parties, perhaps most obviously the Tories and the Lib-dems, have become desperate to appear at least a little bit green.
 ‘Greenwash’ – rich and earnest rhetoric yet little real action to back it up – is breaking out everywhere, and is in desperate need of thorough media analysis and exposure.

 It is also urgent because scientists are rapidly upscaling the required cuts in carbon emissions – up to 90 per cent within a generation.
 Political action, according to the respected Tyndal research centre, is required within the next four years.

-Much more is needed than simple scary stories, about climate change ‘definitely happening’.
+But much more is needed than simple scary stories, about climate change ‘definitely happening’.